 CompanionLink works by syncing Outlook data to our free Android app, DejaOffice.
 DejaOffice offers powerful, business-class contacts, calendars, tasks, memos, and more, making it ideal for those who need to get work done on the go.
 And when you’re back at the computer, syncing any changes back to Outlook is quick and easy.

 For more information on how CompanionLink syncs the HTC One X, visit www.companionlink.com/phones/htc-one.html.
 And for our friends in the US, we can’t wait for the One X to land here as well!

 Sync the HTC One X with Outlook was last modified: May 11th, 2022 by David Z

 The team over at Windows Guides has posted a review of CompanionLink 4.
 The review highlights the some of the changes and benefits that CompanionLink 4 introduced, including the new interface and auto-sync.
 In addition to the review, Windows Guides is running a giveaway where 3 winners will get a copy of CompanionLink Professional with our RunStart installation service completely free!

 Read the full Windows Guides review here and be sure to check out the giveaway here too.
 You can download a 14-day free trial of CompanionLink for Outlook or CompanionLink Professional at www.companionlink.com/outlook.

 By now, you’ve no doubt seen countless reviews and comparisons of the Motorola Xoom and Apple iPad 2.
-They talk about the size, the weight, the features, etc. and post galleries of images for your viewing pleasure.
+They talk about the size, the weight, the features, etc. and post galleries of images and embedded software development for your viewing pleasure.
 By all means, they are certainly providing helpful information.